Managing Director of Fintech Research at Cornerstone Advisors

 “A new company called Breach Clarity may have a better approach.
 The company analyzes every publicly reported U.S. data breach based on more than 1,000 factors, then computes a score for each breach and provides consumers with recommendations on what they should do.
 Breach Clarity’s approach goes beyond just providing information and advice.
 By analyzing the types of data that were breached, the firm can predict what types of financial crimes could be committed in the future.”

-A ransomware attack against the systems of 1919 Investment Counsel (1919ic) compromised files containing sensitive personal information on current and former employees.
-It does not appear that any client or customer data was exposed in this breach.
+A ransomware attack against Walsh Brothers compromised files containing sensitive personal information.
 In ransomware attacks, the goal of the attack is typically to extort the infected organization into paying to regain access to their files, although some ransomware strains also take the encrypted files and send them to the group managing the malware.
-The data compromised from 1919ic includes Social Security numbers, financial account information, driver’s license or other ID images, and more.
+Compromised data types include Social Security numbers, driver’s license numbers, financial account information, and contact information.

 What should you do?
 This breach carries a high risk of account takeover – unauthorized access to victims’ bank accounts.
 Setting up strong authentication, such as use of temporary passcodes at login, can protect your financial accounts.
 Victims should also review the alerts offered by their bank or credit union to ensure that they are notified of suspicious login attempts or transfers out of their bank accounts.

 The personal information of customers of Recology King County was compromised in a ransomware attack against Automatic Fund Transfer Services, Inc. This is a continuation of the same incident we highlighted last week involving four Washington Cities.
 Unfortunately, while those cities used AFTS to process paper checks and consequently only exposed fairly low-value data, the data exposed for Recology customers includes credit and debit card information in addition to names, contact information, and images of checks.